grgbr/dpack/README.rst

 DPack_ is a lightweight C library allowing to (de)serialize objects according to MessagePack_, an efficient binary serialization format.

-Implementation is based upon the MPack_ C encoder / decoder and is meant to run on GNU Linux / GLibc_ platforms only.
+Implementation is meant to run on GNU Linux / GLibc_ platforms only.

 .. rubric:: Licensing